 The core of any message switch is the set of messages that it is holding on disk.
-M-Switch SMTP has a general queue format, that allows for efficient processing of messages in transit, and provides a highly flexible manipulation of the messages for protocol and format conversion.
+M-Switch products have a general queue format, that allows for efficient processing of messages in transit, and provides a highly flexible manipulation of the messages for protocol and format conversion.

 The message queue is managed by a Queue Manager (QMGR) process which is responsible for scheduling the various channels taking into account the resource management requirements of the Message Switch.
 Other processes provide the information needed by the QMGR to build and update its queue, and so the QMGR never needs to read files on disk.
 This approach means that the QMGR is extremely fast.
 The structure allows sophisticated cross linking of information about queued messages, and thus enables the whole product to provide a very powerful scheduling mechanism which takes many factors into account.